Current clinical trials by disease site

-- Clinical Research Associates are responsible for the organization, implementation, coordination and documentation of clinical research projects.
+- Clinical Research Coordinators are responsible for the organization, implementation, coordination and documentation of clinical research projects.

-- Clinical Trials Assistants coordinate the follow-up phase for clinical trials subjects, complete case documentation and assist Clinical Research Associates with the coordination of active research projects.
+- Clinical Research Associates and Clinical Trial Research Assistants coordinate the follow-up phase for clinical trials subjects, complete case documentation and assist Clinical Research Coordinators with the coordination of active research projects.

 - Data Management Coordinators maintain central databases for provincial, national and international multi-centre studies.

-- A Biostatistician works with the LRCC professional/academic staff on the methodological and statistical aspects of their research.
+- A Biostatistician works with the LRCP professional/academic staff on the methodological and statistical aspects of their research.

-- A Statistical Database Coordinator creates data management systems to facilitate data collection and analyses of retrospective and prospective LRCC-based research projects.
+- A Statistical Database Coordinator creates data management systems to facilitate data collection and analyses of retrospective and prospective LRCP-based research projects.

 - An Ethics Regulatory Coordinator is responsible for initial and ongoing ethics approval submissions.

-- An Administrative Assistant is responsible for initial and ongoing ethics approval submissions, collection of workload stats, and administrative/secretarial support for all CRU activities.
+- An Administrative Assistant is responsible for ongoing administrative/secretarial support for all CRU activities.